 The first floor consists of an Autoclave for sterilization of all outgoing materials as well as a large Animal Holding Room and Isolation Room for specimens being received.
 The second floor consists of an In Vitro Fertilization Laboratory, support lab spaces, and personal exit entry locks (PEELs) to provide gowning and preparation for staff before entering the laboratories.
 The third floor was built as unfinished shell space for future research operations.

 The project was completed in the midst of a fully operational research campus.
 The project team used 3-D mechanical coordination with clash detection to expedite schedule and mitigate any constructability issues.

-The project one the Facility of the Year award by ALN Magazine.
+The project won the Turnkey Facility of the Year award by ALN Magazine.
 The award recognizes outstanding achievements in the design and construction of a new or renovated laboratory animal facility.